CybersecurityGoogle Cybersecurity Certificate: Is It Worth Your Time and Money?

 In 2023, Google's security team noticed companies complaining about a severe shortage of cybersecurity talent — but applicants lacked practical skills despite holding university degrees.
 Google decided to solve the problem themselves: they launched a professional certificate teaching the skills companies actually need, for under $300.

 Two years later, this certificate has become one of the fastest-growing programs in cybersecurity.
 But is it actually worth it?
 That's what we'll find out in detail.
+For broader context on cybersecurity careers, start with the cybersecurity fundamentals guide.

 What Is the Google Cybersecurity Certificate?